Framhaldskolaleitinn/Verkefni/Website/Frammhaldskolaleitinn/backend/database/readme.md

   - The purpose of the database is to hold information about different schools all in one place.
 It will take data from "Menntamálastofnunin", "HÍ" and "HR".
 It will store the following:
     - skólanafn
     - kynjahlutföll skóla
-      - heildarnemendur
       - karlsnemendur
       - kvennemendur
-    - prósenta sem fara í háskóla
+    - !!! prósenta sem fara í háskóla
       - heildarnemendur
       - margir í HR/HÍ úr X Skóla
     - Prósenta sem klára skóla (dropout rate)
       - heildarnemendur
-      - útskriftarnemendur
+      - útskriftarnemendur/dropoutsFjoldi
     - Meðal útskriftartími
       - heildar útskrifartími alla nemanda
       - heildarnemendur